rails/rails/guides/source/active_job_basics.md

 MyJob.set(queue: :another_queue).perform_later(record)
 ```

-NOTE:If you choose to use an [alternate queueing adapter](#alternate-queuing-adapters) you may need to specify the queues to listen to.
+NOTE: If you choose to use an [alternate queueing adapter](#alternate-queuing-adapters) you may need to specify the queues to listen to.

 [`config.active_job.queue_name_delimiter`]: configuring.html#config-active-job-queue-name-delimiter
 [`config.active_job.queue_name_prefix`]: configuring.html#config-active-job-queue-name-prefix